camunda/camunda-docs/docs/product-manuals/modeler/camunda-modeler/deploy-to-cloud.md

 title: Deploy to Camunda Cloud
 ---

-Once you have established your [connection to Camunda Cloud](./connect-to-camunda-cloud.md) you can deploy your BPMN diagram via the deployment icon.
+Once you have established your [connection to Camunda Cloud](./connect-to-camunda-cloud.md) you can deploy your BPMN diagram.

+Click the deployment icon:

 ![deployment icon](./img/deploy-icon.png)